Loading...

 How Global Collection Works

 Jurisdiction mapping.
 Where is the debtor registered?
 Where are their assets?
 Which law governs the contract?
 Where is enforcement most practical?
-These questions determine which jurisdictions to activate — and in which sequence.
 Cross-border recovery starts with intelligence, not demands.

 Local deployment.
 Licensed collection specialists in the debtor’s primary jurisdiction handle amicable pressure: formal demands, field visits, decision-maker contact.
 They speak the language, understand the legal system, and know the cultural dynamics that affect debtor behaviour.